All Episodes

 They are not penetrable.

-Unless we launch buck uh bunker buster bombs.
+Unless we launch bunker buster bombs.

-This is a serious problem, folks, and it's not, you know, this is not Natalie Holloway, and it's not it's not Nancy Sheehan, and it's uh not John Roberts, but this is huge stuff.
+And it's not, you know, this is not Natalie Holloway, and it's not Nancy Sheehan, and it's not John Roberts, but this is huge stuff.

 These are the terror masters of the world.

-And it's high noon for the draft of the Iraqi constitution.
+And it's high noon for the draft of the Iraqi Constitution.

 We've got Israel withdrawing from Gaza.